Football in Romania

 Football is the most popular sport in Romania.
-Approximately half of the Romanians are considered association football fans.
 The Romanian Football Federation (Federaţia Română de Fotbal or FRF), a member of UEFA, is the sport's national governing body.

 History

 The pre-war period

 The Bucharest architect Gheorghe Radu Stănculescu discovered in a document from the archives of the British Navy that English sailors were playing football in the Danube area in 1865.
 This detail emerges from a document from the archives of the British Navy.
 It is a report by the commander of the military ship HMS "Cockatrice", marine lieutenant Gillson, addressed to Admiral Lord Paget, commander of the Mediterranean Fleet of the "Royal Navy".
-In his report dated January 26, 1866 (see facsimiles), Lieutenant Gillson disclosed that he had ordered "the vessel's usual anchorage to be changed to another place, where she was now exposed to the breezes, and near which was a field which served as an excellent recreation ground for cricket, quoits and football".
+In his report dated 26 January 1866 (see facsimiles), Lieutenant Gillson disclosed that he had ordered "the vessel's usual anchorage to be changed to another place, where she was now exposed to the breezes, and near which was a field which served as an excellent recreation ground for cricket, quoits and football".

 Another article from the press of the time from 1888 mentioned that in Arad, "a group of young people was hitting the ball".
 In 1890, the dentist Iuliu Weiner brought to Arad - from London, where he had studied in England - the first rules of the game written on paper, as well as the first "real" soccer ball on the territory of today's Romania.
 (Until then, the balls were "improvised").
 Weiner promotes the new game, demonstrating its practice on the field in front of the current Arada high school no. 1.